Tibi0821/SistemInteligentDeAcces/README.md

 -After successful upload, you should see debug messages on the serial console indicating the system initialization and fingerprint sensor status. <br>
 -Test the functionality of the access system.
 Use the fingerprint sensor to register and authenticate fingerprints.
 The appropriate messages will be displayed on the LCD. <br>

--Thank you, and we hope you have a pleasant experience with this intelligent access system!
+&nbsp;&nbsp; Thank you, and we hope you have a pleasant experience with this intelligent access system!